2020 Election Cybersecurity: Protecting U.S. elections against cybercrime

 Halderman said he testified to Congress in 2019 that it would cost about $370 million to implement paper ballots in every U.S. jurisdiction that doesn’t have them.
 Once the paper ballots are in place, it has been reported that it would cost less than $25 million a year to audit federal elections.

 To help protect elections against cybercriminals, Halderman and Geller recommended that every federal election be conducted with paper ballots.
 They also recommended a requirement that every federal election should be subjected to a risk-limiting audit to confirm that computer totals match the paper ballots.
-Finally, Halderman and Geller recommended the establishment of federal cybersecurity standards for election administration, including requirements to follow security best practices for voter registration systems, election management systems, and outcome reporting systems.
+Finally, Halderman and Geller recommended the establishment of federal cybersecurity standards for election administration, including requirements to follow security best practices for security voter registration systems, election management systems, and outcome reporting systems.

 More than 50 million customers trust Norton with their personal information.